 We show, for the first time, images of HPA antibodies that co-localize with the autophagosomes.
 These membrane bound vesicles are involved in degradation of cellular constituents through a process called autophagy.
 The protein detected is localized to the autophagosomes (green) in SH-SY5Y cells, a human neuroblastoma cell line from neural tissue...Read more

 Diurnal cycle influence biological processes in all organisms, on a molecular level, through regulators of the circadian clock.
-The Nuclear factor interleukin-3-regulated protein is a component of the circadian clock in humans that also fluctuates with the seasons...Read more
+The Nuclear factor interleukin-3-regulated protein is a component of the circadian clock in humans that also fluctuates with the seasons.
+The Human Protein Atlas team has stained in A-431 cells NFIL3 (green) in nuclear bodies with DNA (blue) and microtubules (red)...Read more

 The Wellcome Genome Campus organizes the conference Proteomics in Cell Biology and Disease Mechanisms where Dr. Emma Lundberg will present "Dissecting the spatiotemporal subcellular distribution of the human proteome".
 Her talk is scheduled on March 2.
 Draft programme